Last updated: 27 November 2020

 After being issued with fines and the threat of criminal charges, local authorities on Lesbos forced us to close our COVID-19 isolation centre in Moria on 30 July.
 The centre had provided a space in which people on the island – among whom are 15,000 refugees, migrants and asylum seekers – could safely isolate and receive medical care if they had displayed symptoms of the new coronavirus.

-In Ukraine, MSF has expanded health promotion activities, providing people with information on how to prevent transmission of the virus.
-In Mariinka, Donetsk region, we have a mobile team collaborating with the MoH to provide contact tracing, screening and home-based care for people with mild coronavirus symptoms, in order to prevent health structures from being overwhelmed.
+In Ukraine, MSF is supporting the Ministry of Health to respond to COVID-19 in Donetsk and Zhytomyr regions.
+In Mariinka raion (district), Donetsk region, two mobile teams provide home-based care for people with mild coronavirus symptoms, in order to prevent health structures from being overwhelmed.

-We have provided infection prevention and control training – focusing on the proper use of protection equipment, infection control, and the flow of patients – at Central District Hospital in Krasnogorívka.
+At Central District Hospital in Krasnogorívka, MSF is supporting health authorities in establishing an isolation ward for patients with moderate symptoms by providing 22 oxygen points, technical support to reinforce triage and patient screening, conducting refresher training for health workers on treatment and infection prevention and control (IPC).
 We are also undertaking screening and isolation activities, plus waste management, in four health facilities and a nursing home.
 Training and psychological support is also being provided to healthcare workers in Zhytomyr region, where our teams have visited around a third of the centres designated to treat COVID-19 patients.

 In Russia, MSF teams have developed information leaflets on TB and COVID-19.
 The leaflets are being distributed by Ministry of Health nurses during visits with MSF staff to multidrug-resistant and extensively drug-resistant TB patients in Arkhangelsk region, in the country’s north.
 MSF teams are distributing food and hygiene packages during the patient visits.